The Benefits of Drug Testing Remote Workers

 The first federal requirement for mandated drug testing was signed into law in 1991.
 It required mandatory drug testing for employees in safety-sensitive roles regulated by the Department of Transportation (DOT).
 The earlier Drug-Free Workplace Act of 1988 requested certification of a drug-free workplace as a precondition to receiving a contract or grant from a federal agency, but it did not authorize or prohibit drug testing of employees.
 For most non-regulated employers, routine employee drug testing came later, on the heels of the 1992 recommendation by the Substance Abuse and Mental Health Services Administration2 (SAMHSA).

 Today, employers from a variety of industries utilize a range of drug testing policies and programs, each one often uniquely designed to meet the needs of the employer and employees.
 Tens of millions of workplace drug tests are performed in the U.S. annually.
-In addition to pre-employment testing, companies also conduct substantial post-hire tests including pre-access (or fitness for duty), random, post-accident, reasonable suspicion, and testing for other reasons.
+In addition to onboarding testing, companies also conduct substantial tests including random, post-incident, reasonable suspicion, and testing for other reasons.

 REMOTE EMPLOYEES ARE NOT EXEMPT FROM DRUG TESTING

 It might be surprising that remote employees are not exempt from drug testing, but it is fair.
 Consider a company that tests all employees twice per year regardless of whether they work in marketing or are loading boxes on a truck.
 It would not be fair for those employees who work remotely to opt out of drug testing just because they are no longer working on-location.
 The concepts of fairness and predictability are central to an effective drug testing policy, says French.